Way back in 2015, I bought ten of the most popular air mouse remote controls to see which was the best for your Android TV box.

 I’m struggling to figure out why the Favormates Mini wireless keyboard/air remote was so expensive…and why many people liked it on Amazon reviews.

 First, unlike the photo on Amazon, a huge, ugly logo is taking up space on the lower part of the remote.

 It wouldn’t be so bad if it wasn’t bright orange.
 Or a sticker.
 But unfortunately, you’re stuck with it, whether you like it or not.

 It doesn’t get much better from there.
 The Favormates air mouse is a perfect rectangle.
 Since our hands are not, that makes this very uncomfortable to hold.

-One of the complaints I saw most often in the Amazon reviews was that you needs a key press to wake the air mouse up from sleep.
-According to those reviews, it misses that first key so you need to double-press to make it register.
+One of the complaints I saw most often in the Amazon reviews was that you need a key press to wake the air mouse up from sleep.
+According to those reviews, it misses that first key, so you need to double-press to make it register.

 Fortunately, I didn’t run into this with my remote.
 Even when waking it from sleep mode, it registered my keypress the first time.

 The key layout is good, for the most part.

 My biggest complaint is that the back button is in the upper right-hand corner and exactly opposite from where you expect it to be.